Who Do You Think You Are?

 - The ultimate example: Sir Matthew Pinsent (knighted for Olympic prowess) turns out to be descended from God.
 (By extension, so is everyone else who can trace their tree back to Edward the Confessor, but it's Pinsent they show actual proof to.)

-- And comedian Alexander Armstrong manages to trace his family line all the way back to William the Conqueror.
+- And comedian Alexander Armstrong manages to trace his family line back to William the Conqueror.

 - Follow the Leader / Dueling Shows: ITV's You Don't Know You're Born.
 As Harry Hill put it:

-- Later ITV combined this with a look at Victorian institutions in Tales from the Workhouse, Tales from the Clink and Tales from the Workhouse.
+- Later ITV combined this with a look at Victorian institutions in Tales from the Clink and Tales from the Workhouse.

 - Foreign Remake: In many countries, as noted above.